-We have helped many people who have sustained an injury during a winter sports activity abroad, for example, following a collision on the slopes, or during a ski lesson.
-In some cases, if your activity was part of your holiday package you can make a claim for compensation against the tour operator.
+The team has helped many people who have sustained an injury during a winter sports activity abroad, for example, following a collision on the slopes, or during a ski lesson.
 Our team has handled claims involving the following winter sports:

 - Ice skating

-There are a wide range of injuries that can be caused by winter sports accidents, from broken bones to serious head injuries or spinal injuries with life-changing consequences.
+There is a wide range of injuries that can be caused by winter sports accidents, including broken bones, serious head injuries and spinal injuries, which can have life-changing consequences.
 The most common causes of winter sports accidents include: